HumanRupert/algos-netlogo/algos/kruskal/readme.md

 The model is authored by [James Steiner](http://modelingcommons.org/?id=296).
-Further description could be found in the [NetLogo Modelling Commons](http://modelingcommons.org/browse/one_model/3375).
+Further description can be found in the [NetLogo Modelling Commons](http://modelingcommons.org/browse/one_model/3375).

 ## WHAT IS IT?
 A model to demonstrate a method of constructing a minumum (or maximum) spanning tree for a network using Kruskal's algorithm.